MERLOT Reserve: Neural Script Knowledge through Vision and Language and Sound: Related Work

 \section{Related Work}

 Our work brings together two active lines of research.

-\mparagraph{Joint representations of multiple modalities.} Many language-and-vision tasks benefit from \emph{early fusion} of different modalities \cite{baltruvsaitis2018multimodal}.
+\mparagraph{Joint representations of multiple modalities.} Many language-and-vision tasks benefit from \emph{early fusion} of the modalities \cite{baltruvsaitis2018multimodal}.
 A family of `VisualBERT' models have been proposed for this: typically, these use a supervised object detector image encoder backbone, and pretrain on images paired with literal captions \cite{tan2019lxmert, li2019visualbert, lu2019vilbert, chen2019uniter, yu2020ernie, lei2021less}.
-Cross-modal interactions are learned in part through a \emph{masked language modeling} (mask LM) objective \cite{devlin2018bert}, where subwords are replaced with `\masktoken', and models independently predict each subword conditioned on both images and unmasked tokens.\footnote{Recent papers propose exceptions, like generating masked-out spans \cite{cho2021unifying} or text \cite{lin2021vx2text, wang2021simvlm}, but it is unclear whether they can outperform the `VisualBert's on vision-language tasks like VCR \cite{zellers2019recognition}.} Extensions to this paradigm include audio in the captioning setting \cite{ilharco2019large} -- for instance, OPT \cite{liu2021opt} was trained on image-caption pairs narrated by a text-to-speech system; yet like the other approaches, this still only learns (from audio) at the level of \emph{literal captions}.
+Cross-modal interactions are learned in part through a \emph{masked language modeling} (mask LM) objective \cite{devlin2018bert}, where subwords are replaced with `\masktoken', and models independently predict each subword conditioned on both images and unmasked tokens.\footnote{Recent papers propose extensions, like generating masked-out spans \cite{cho2021unifying} or text \cite{lin2021vx2text, wang2021simvlm}, but it is unclear whether they can outperform the VisualBerts on vision-language tasks like VCR \cite{zellers2019recognition}.
+Another extension involves learning from text-to-speech audio in a captioning setting \cite{ilharco2019large,liu2021opt} -- yet this lacks key supervision for environmental sounds and emotive speech.}

 Perhaps closest to our work is MERLOT \cite{zellers2021merlot}, which learns a joint vision-text model from web videos with automatic speech recognition (ASR).
 Through a combination of objectives (including a variant of mask LM), MERLOT established strong results on a variety of video QA benchmarks when finetuned.
-However, it lacks audio: it is limited to learning from (and representing) video frames paired with subtitles.
+However, it lacks audio: it is limited to representing (and learning from) video frames paired with subtitles.
 Our proposed \modelname, which represents and learns from audio, outperforms MERLOT.